ChrstphrHll/npc_gen/students/Evyn Fenton.md

 # Evyn Fenton
 ---
 ### Description
-- Half-Orc Rouge from Magmus Centerhold
+- Half-Orc Rouge from Chillwild Peaks
 - 2nd year Protection student in Elkenval
-- short curly auburn hair that's wild, Pale Blue eyes, and Pale Green skin
+- shoulder length wavy blonde hair that's plain, Pale Blue eyes, and Pale Green skin
 - Is Well-rounded and Perverse, and has Spiritualism as their ideal

 ### Organizations